DRY PATCH & HEAT STRESS

-Dry Patch or Heat Stress can be caused from the following;
+Dry Patch or Heat Stress can be caused by the following;

-- Poor, shallow watering techniques which encourages a shallow roots system.
+- Poor, shallow watering techniques encourage a shallow roots system.
 In the cooler months this won’t be a problem but as soon as temperatures increase the plant may wilt and go into stress.

 - Loss of soil moisture in the soil profile.
-During prolonged drought the sub soil may dry out and deep watering with a sprinkler for up to an hour in one spot may be required to start replenishing this moisture loss.
+During a prolonged drought the subsoil may dry out and deep watering with a sprinkler for up to an hour in one spot may be required to start replenishing this moisture loss.

-- Hydrophobic soils can be naturally occurring or caused from certain organics in the profile.
-These soils once dry, become very difficult to re wet and a soil wetting agent is highly recommended to combat this problem.
+- Hydrophobic soils can be naturally occurring or caused by certain organics in the profile.
+These soils once dry, become very difficult to re-wet and a soil wetting agent is highly recommended to combat this problem.

-- High thatch levels in an established lawn can prevent water migrating into the profile.
+- High thatch levels in an established lawn can prevent water from migrating into the profile.